Marijuana News Today

 And thanks to Epidiolex, that will much easier to do.

 Soon after the drug was approved, FDA Commissioner Scott Gottlieb said, “This approval serves as a reminder that advancing sound development programs that properly evaluate active ingredients contained in marijuana can lead to important medical therapies.”
 (Source: Ibid.)

-Now that the FDA has approved Epidiolex for prescription, the Drug Enforcement Agency (DEA) is compelled to change CBD from its current Schedule I designation (no medical benefit whatsoever) to one of the lesser designations.
+Now that the FDA has approved Epidiolex for prescription, the Drug Enforcement Administration (DEA) is compelled to change CBD from its current Schedule I designation (no medical benefit whatsoever) to one of the lesser designations.

 Or remove it from the list entirely.